 Valley Residential Services Staff

-With nearly 200 employees (the vast majority of which are full-time), VRS is the one of the largest employer in Walla Walla County.
+With nearly 200 employees (the vast majority of which are full-time), VRS is one of the largest employers in Walla Walla County.
 Most of our employees work directly with clients, mainly in the Supported Living program.
-Our office staff include:
+Our office staff includes:

 |Nancy Riggle – Executive Director of Valley Residential Services – has held this position since 1984.
 She began working as the group home administrator of Stonecreek Lodge, administered by the ARC of Walla Walla, in December of 1978.
 Stonecreek Lodge served 20 clients with intellectual disabilities in the large group home.
 In 1980, Nancy was instrumental in helping the ARC build one of the first Supported Living programs in Washington State.
 Nancy currently serves as the Region I South member at large for CRSA (The Community Residential Services Association) and as a Board member for Friends of Children of Walla Walla, a local non-profit agency.
 She was a participant in the Community Council Affordable Housing Study and has served on two Affordable Housing Task Force SubCommittees.
 Nancy is also currently serving as a co-chairperson of the Common Roots Housing Trust founding Board.
 She does volunteer work in Walla Walla as an Adult Friend through the Friends Program.
 She was a past Board member for the Rising Sun Clubhouse, a private, non-profit corporation that ran a Clubhouse for adults with Mental Health diagnoses.
 Nancy was a foster mother for 14 years and specialized in working with children with challenging behavioral issues.
 She adopted five girls from the foster care system and also serves as a mom to her biological, step, and foster children.
 She considers all of her children her “own” and also has 27 grandchildren.
 Nancy believes that she “grew up” with VRS and that VRS has been an amazing gift to her throughout the years.
 She continues to do Parenting Skills Instruction with clients from the Family Support Program and enjoys this direct service work in addition to the many other tasks she does daily at VRS.|